-1. Course Description
+1. Mission College Catalog Course Description

 This course is an analytical study of politics and political institutions in the United States and the state of California.
 It investigates human behavior within the framework of those political institutions and further understanding of the roles of the mass media and of the economy in American politics.
-It deals with how the U.S. Constitution and how the government meet democracy's challenge in a world of change.
-The latter part of the course will focus on California paying particular attention to political, economic, cultural and demographic trends.
-This course has been approved for credit transfer to the University of California and the California State University systems.
+It deals with how the U.S. Constitution and the government meet democracy's challenge in a world of change.
+The latter part of the course will focus on California, paying particular attention to political, economic, cultural and demographic trends.